 The leaves are elongated oval with a pointed tip, up to 20 cm (8 in) long, dark glossy green and prominently ribbed on top, underneath pale dull green.
-They remain on the tree in all seasons and are alternately arranged along slender branches that extend out as much as 6 m (20 ft), causing them to droop under their own weight.
+They remain on the tree in all seasons and are alternately arranged along slender branches that extend out as much as 6 m (20 ft), causing them to droop under their weight.

 The flowers are large, made up of six slender petals up to 13 cm (5 in) long that are green and twisted when young, becoming yellow, limp and drooping when mature.
 They are borne in profusion, in clusters of four to twelve arising at the leaf bases and come into bloom in the rainy season but may bloom continuously in areas without a distinct dry season.
 When mature they are overpoweringly sweetly fragrant, reminding of Arabian jasmine (Jasminum sambac) and Royal jasmine (Jasminum grandiflorum).

 Solvent extraction is much less common and involves using a volatile solvent such as hexane.
-This results in the production of a fragrant waxlike substance known as an essence concrÃ¨te, which is then washed with alcohol and concentrated into the essential oil.
-Solvent extraction is a more technical and expensive process than steam distillation but yields a purer oil commonly known as an absolute.
+This results in the production of a fragrant wax-like substance known as an essence concrÃ¨te, which is then washed with alcohol and concentrated into the essential oil.
+Solvent extraction is a much more technical and expensive process than steam distillation but yields a purer oil known as an absolute.

 The wood is soft, lightweight, averaging about 290 kgs per cubic meter (18 lbs per cubic ft), and has low natural resistance to rot and decay, making it unsuitable for most purposes although it can be pulped for paper or fibreboard.

-Essential oil production is located mostly in humid tropical areas with a dry season of 2 months or less, as the trees in these areas tend to flower heavily and throughout the year, making possible continuous essential oil extraction.
+Essential oil production is located mostly in humid tropical areas with a dry season of 2 months or less, as the trees in these areas tend to flower heavily and throughout the year, making it possible for continuous essential oil extraction.

-New plants are usually raised from seed which germinate erratically and show improved germination after storage under dry conditions for six to twelve months followed by soaking in hot water before sowing.
+New plants are usually raised from seed, which germinate erratically and show improved germination after storage under dry conditions for six to twelve months, followed by soaking in hot water before sowing.
 The seed are small and are collected by washing the pulp of mature fruit through a sieve under running water, then air-drying and storing them.

-The seed should be sown in deep containers with a free-draining potting mix and the seedlings tended in a nursery until they are about 50 cm (1.6 ft) tall, after which they are planted out.
+The seed should be sown in deep containers with a free-draining potting mix and the seedlings tended in a nursery until they are about 50 cm (1.6 ft) tall, after which they are planted-out.
 Care should be taken when transplanting to not damage the long taproot.

-Performs best on deep, rich, free-draining clay, loam and sand soils of a moderately acid to moderately alkaline nature, generally with a pH of 5.0 to 8.0 and on sites with full to partial sun exposure.
+Performs best on deep, rich, free-draining clay, loam and sand soils of a moderately acid to moderately alkaline nature, generally with a pH of 5.0 to 8.0, and on sites with full to partial sun exposure.
 It has good tolerance to season flooding but poor tolerance to strong winds, due to its brittle wood.